harupu/ClamAV-Slack-Alert/README.md

 Please input slack webook url:https://hooks.slack.com/services/xxxx (Your webook url)
 ```

+4. Allow FullDiskAccess to malware_monitor_wrapper

+To find /usr/local/bin/ on dialog, type Command+Shift+G.

-3. Download eicar.com and check it works or not.
+5. Download eicar.com and check it works or not.